 8. Research licenses and government regulations

-Once you understand how to start up a business, look into what licenses and government regulations you need to operate legally.
+Once you understand how to start a business online, look into what licenses and government regulations you need to operate legally.
 No one wants to end up in legal trouble.
 Your business is subject to the laws governing businesses in your area, as well as laws and regulations specific to your industry.
 For instance, a food service business needs to follow specific licensing and regulations for handling what it sells, but it also has to pay attention to the legalities of its marketing efforts and to trademark and copyright laws.

 With so much to know, and a lot of it specific to your location and industry, it’s worth consulting with a lawyer to get advice before you launch your business.
 Investing time and money upfront to obtain legal advice can save you from considerable headaches down the road.